CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    ![](media/new-image61(2).png)

-   > **Note**: If you receive a message adding the Virtual Network to the Web App fails, select **Disconnect** on the VNet Configuration blade, and repeat steps 3 - 5 above.
+   > **Note**: If you receive a message that adding the Virtual Network to the Web App fails, select **Disconnect** on the VNet Configuration blade, and repeat steps 3 - 5 above.

 ### Task 2: Open the web application

-In this task, you verify your web application now loads, and you can see the home page of the web app.
+In this task, you verify that your web application now loads, and you can see the home page of the web app.

-1. Select **Overview** in the left-hand menu of your App Service and select the **URL** of your App service to launch the website.
+1. Select **Overview** in the left-hand menu of your App Service and select the **URL** of your App Service to launch the website.
 This link opens the URL in a browser window.

    ![](media/new-image62.png)